Skip to content

 You should be able to claim on your travel insurance and recoup costs for missed flights in the following situations:

-• Delays in public transport
+• Significant public transport delays

 • Car breakdowns, which can throw off your entire schedule